CONDITIONS FOR RIKSBANK REVERSED AUCTIONS SEK MUNICIPAL BONDS

 The total bid volume from one Counterparty for the two Credit rating classes may not exceed SEK 1 000 million.

-No bid may contain Bonds exceeding SEK 750 million issued by the Stockholms Stad, Region Stockholm or Göteborgs Stad.
+No bid may contain Bonds exceeding SEK 750 million issued by the Stockholms Stad or Göteborgs Stad.

 For other issuers, bids may not contain Bonds exceeding SEK 100 million issued by the same issuer.